craue/TwigExtensionsBundle/README.md

 Provides filters for locale-aware formatting of date, time, and date/time values.

+## FormatNumberExtension

+Provides filters for locale-aware formatting of numbers and currencies.

 ## ChangeLanguageExtension

 Providing helpers for implementing a language change mechanism and handling localized routes.